 Saturday 9th February – Monday 11th February 2019

 After two days of exploring Paris by myself, spent wandering around museums and eating whatever I wanted whenever I wanted it (I’d had a great time), Saturday arrived and with it came my friends.
 I’d had a lovely time solo but I was looking forward to seeing them – I just had a few other things I wanted to do first.

 Thursday 7th February – Friday 8th February 2019

 For me, 2019 marks the first year of 30th birthdays (not mine).
 The first of these was at the beginning of the month.
 My housemate decided to use her 30th as an excuse to get a group of her friends to go to Paris for a weekend.
 Obviously I was game.
 In fact I was so game that I arrived two days before the weekend’s events kicked off.
 Continue reading “Five days in Paris is always a good idea (part 1)”

 I have to admit that I am pretty lucky to live in Europe, the continent has so many interesting and beautiful cities that are just a stone’s throw away from good old Blighty.
-Even if you do live a bit further out, however, there are many that are worth the trip:
+Even if you do live a bit further out, however, there are many places that are worth the trip.

-Bucket List number 43: see the seven wonders of the world.
-I think that this is probably a regular feature on bucket lists: Christ the Redeemer, Petra, the Great Wall of China, Chichen Itza, the Taj Mahal and Machu Picchu with either the Pyramids of Giza or the Colosseum taking the last place (depending on the list you read).
+I think the seven wonders are probably a regular feature on bucket lists everywhere: Christ the Redeemer, Petra, the Great Wall of China, Chichen Itza, the Taj Mahal and Machu Picchu with either the Pyramids of Giza or the Colosseum taking the last place (depending on the list you read).
 So far, I’ve only made it to the pyramids and the Colosseum.